-- A. The responsibility for materials selection lies with the library director. - B. The library director will delegate to librarians the authority to interpret and apply the policy in making day to day selections.
-Librarians at the Berkley Public Library have earned a Master of Library and Information Science degree from an American Library Association accredited program. - C. The library welcomes, and will consider for possible addition to the collection, all materials recommended by Berkley residents.
+- A. The responsibility for materials selection lies with the library director. - B. The library director will delegate to staff members authority to interpret and apply the policy in making day to day selections. - C. The library welcomes, and will consider for possible addition to the permanent collection, all materials recommended by Berkley residents.